Table of Contents

-A pillar of the treatment of rheumatoid arthritis is physical therapy.
-This includes especially cooling applications in the form of cryotherapy during acute episodes.
-In addition to cryotherapy, thermo-, hydro-, electro- as well as exercise and massage therapy are used.
+Physical therapy is an essential pillar of rheumatoid arthritis treatment.
+Therapy includes cooling applications in the form of cryotherapy, especially during acute episodes.
+In addition to cryotherapy, thermo-, hydro-, electro-therapy as well as exercise and massage therapy are used.

 Drug treatment of rheumatoid arthritis

-Classic DMARDS include for example MTX (methotrexate), which should initially be used in active rheumatoid arthritis.
-If well tolerated, or combined with lack of efficacy, the dose may be increased or the first oral dose be converted to a parenteral one.
+Classic DMARDs include, for example, MTX (methotrexate), which should initially be used in active rheumatoid arthritis.
+If well tolerated or combined with a lack of efficacy, the dose may be increased, or the 1st oral dose is converted to a parenteral one.

-In connection with the administration of MTX, which is a folic acid antagonist side effects should be paid attention to, which may occur especially gastro intestinally, e.g. in the form of a nausea.
-Other side effects include, for example, stomatitis, an increase in liver enzymes and cytopenia due to a depression of the bone marrow.
+In connection with the administration of MTX, which is a folic acid antagonist, side effects should be paid attention to, which may occur especially gastrointestinally, e.g., in the form of nausea.
+Other side effects include stomatitis, an increase in liver enzymes, and cytopenia due to a depression of the bone marrow.

 If MTX is out of the question as a primary DMARD, or therapy is causing severe side-effects (see above), another classic DMARD should be used.
-These include for example leflunomide, sulfasalazine, antimalarial preparations such as hydroxychloroquine, other immunosuppressant’s such as cyclosporine A or azathioprine, or alkylating agents such as cyclophosphamide.
+These include, for example, leflunomide, sulfasalazine, antimalarial preparations such as hydroxychloroquine, other immunosuppressants such as cyclosporin A or azathioprine, or alkylating agents such as cyclophosphamide.

 Other drugs in the treatment of rheumatoid arthritis are biologicals.
-Biologicals, which represent recombinantly produced antibodies, include antibodies against tumor necrosis factor-α (infliximab, adalimumab, Entanercept, golimumab, certolizumab), anti-CD-20-AK (rituximab) and interleukin-1 receptor antagonists (anakinra).
+Biologicals, which represent recombinantly produced antibodies, include antibodies against tumor necrosis factor-alpha (infliximab, adalimumab, Etanercept, golimumab, certolizumab), anti-CD20 (rituximab), and interleukin-1 receptor antagonists (anakinra).

-Because an initial combination of different DMARDs has shown no greater effectiveness in studies, monotherapy should initially be sought (initially in combination with glucocorticoids).
-This means, if a therapy with MTX is not successful initially, another DMARD can be used.
+Since an initial combination of different DMARDs has shown no greater effectiveness in studies, monotherapy should be sought (initially in combination with glucocorticoids).
+Therefore, if therapy with MTX is not successful initially, another DMARD can be used.

 If the primary goal of therapy, meaning remission or low disease activity, is not reached through monotherapy, a combination of several DMARDs should follow.
-In a current high disease activity, a combination with a biological can already be considered at this time.
-Primarily MTX should be combined with a biological.
+In a disease with currently high activity, a combination with a biological can be considered.
+Primarily, MTX should be combined with a biological.

-Otherwise biologicals are mostly used when the combination of two DMARDs has not achieved a sufficient therapeutic effect.
+Otherwise, biologicals are mostly used when the combination of 2 DMARDs has not achieved a sufficient therapeutic effect.

 Interventional therapy of rheumatoid arthritis

-This includes procedures such as radiosynoviorthesis, synovectomy (arthroscopy or surgically) as well as reconstructive surgery.
+Interventional therapy includes procedures such as synoviorthesis, synovectomy (arthroscopy or surgical), as well as reconstructive surgery.

-As part of radiosynoviorthesis, radioactive substances (beta emitters) are injected into the inflamed joint.
-Via this treatment, the joints pain-free for the long-term, with the optimum onset of effect occurring after 3–6 months.
+As part of synoviorthesis, radioactive substances (beta emitters) are injected into the inflamed joint.
+Due to this treatment, the joints become pain-free in the long term, with the optimum onset of the effect occurring after 3–6 months.

 Complications of rheumatoid arthritis

-The disease itself may lead to a number of irreversible changes in the joints.
-Especially deformities of the hands occur, as these are often affected early in the disease process.
+The disease itself may lead to several irreversible changes in the joints.
+Deformities of the hands are especially common, as these are often affected early in the disease process.

-Besides the two mentioned deformities it can also lead to an ulnar deviation of the fingers.
+Besides the 2 mentioned deformities, it can also lead to ulnar deviation of the fingers.

-In the area of the cervical spine, atlanto axial subluxation can occur.
-This poses the risk of paraplegia.
+In the area of the cervical spine, atlantoaxial subluxation can occur, which poses the risk of paraplegia.

 In addition to the joint changes described above, it can also lead to complications in connection with the extra-articular organ involvement.
-These include, for example, coronary heart disease (CHD) and premature atherosclerosis.
+These include coronary heart disease (CHD) and premature atherosclerosis.

-Additionally, it may lead to the occurrence of amyloidosis type AA, among others.
-This leads to an accumulation of the precursor protein of amyloid, the serum amyloid A. An accumulation usually occurs in the kidneys, the liver, the spleen, the adrenal glands, and the gastrointestinal tract.
+Additionally, it may lead to the occurrence of amyloidosis type AA, among others, which in turn leads to an accumulation of the precursor protein of amyloid, the serum amyloid A. An accumulation usually occurs in the kidneys, the liver, the spleen, the adrenal glands, and the gastrointestinal tract.

-The accumulation in the kidney area can lead to a nephrotic syndrome for example, and renal failure as a consequence of this.
+The accumulation in the kidney area can lead to nephrotic syndrome and renal failure as a consequence.

 In addition, complications of drug therapy can result from the side effects of the therapeutic agents used.
-An incidence of gastric and duodenal ulcers, as well as bleeding often occurs, especially during the administration of NSAIDs.
+An incidence of gastric and duodenal ulcers, as well as bleeding often occurs, especially during the administration of nonsteroidal anti-inflammatory drugs (NSAIDs).

-The administration of immunosuppressant’s may further lead to infections, or as part of a glucocorticoid administration, to osteoporosis, among others.
+The administration of immunosuppressants may further lead to infections, or as part of glucocorticoid administration, to osteoporosis, among others.

 Prognosis of rheumatoid arthritis

-These include, for example, laboratory parameters such as elevated CRP or elevated ESR values, the detection of anti-CCP antibodies and an increased rheumatoid factor titer.
+Overall, disease progression is unique to the individual.
+Further progression is especially difficult to estimate at the beginning of the disease.
+However, certain factors are associated with poor prognosis.
+These include, for example, laboratory parameters such as elevated CRP or elevated ESR values, the detection of anti-CCP antibodies, and an increased rheumatoid factor titer.

-Due to the fact that early treatment has a positive effect on the prognosis, certain factors that are associated with a poorer response to treatment, are to be regarded as prognostically unfavourable.
-These include e.g. high disease activity, female gender, smoking as well as four genetic polymorphisms.
+Since early treatment has a positive effect on the prognosis, certain factors that are associated with a poorer response to treatment, are to be regarded as prognostically unfavorable.
+These include, e.g., high disease activity, female gender, smoking, as well as 4 genetic polymorphisms.

 Clinical Picture of Still’s Disease